Forming young minds and hearts in what is True, Good, and Beautiful.

 6.7x

-More likely to read literature; 2.6x more likely to pray alone.
+More likely to read regularly.
+2.6x more likely to pray alone.

 A Different Kind of School